adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 	</figure>
 </div>

 You could write a verbose error message.
-For example *"Your password must be at least 8 characters"* instead of *"Must be at least 8 characters"*.
+For example “Your password must be at least 8 characters” instead of “Must be at least 8 characters”.
 But this doesn't entirely solve the problem.

 ## 6. Some browsers hide the placeholder on focus